 How Rheumatoid Arthritis Creates Makeovers and Bag Ladies

-Before RA and After RA
+A before RA and after RA story

-Shopping without Rheumatoid Arthritis was funny
+Shopping before Rheumatoid Arthritis was funny

 Well, grocery shopping is one of those things that changes drastically when Rheumatoid Arthritis moves in.
 I used to also shop at Wal-Mart during odd hours when the stores were empty.
 Often, I’d go early or late while the kids slept.
 It was just easier on everybody else.